Paul Hecht: Career

-Hecht lends his voice to the army veterinarian in the 2010 animated film My Dog Tulip.
+Hecht voiced a role in the 2010 animated film My Dog Tulip.
 He played Emperor Palpatine for the radio drama adaptions of The Empire Strikes Back and Return of the Jedi.
 Hecht was a regular performer on Himan Brown's CBS Radio Mystery Theater between 1974 and 1982.

 Hecht's extensive television credits include the recurring role of Allie's ex-husband Charles on Kate & Allie, frequent guest shots on Law & Order, Law & Order: Special Victims Unit, As the World Turns, Starsky & Hutch, Remington Steele, Miami Vice, and Queer as Folk.

 Hecht has performed with the Philadelphia Orchestra, the Allentown Symphony, at the 92nd Street Y, and performs a program of John Donne sonnets with the early music group Parthenia.
 He has recorded many books for Recorded Books and Audible.
 Hecht was president of the New York chapter of the Screen Actors Guild from 1991 to 1995.